Level 2: Prerelease Edition

 I know that this description might sound incomplete, so if you need to do so, ask me a question.

 Are you already in?
 Great!
 Buy this course now and encourage your colleagues to show the same courage that you’re showing.
-It might be strange and it might be tumultuous, but it’ll be fun!
+It might be strange and it might be tumultuous, but it will be fun!